In this comprehensive guide, you’ll learn how to use visualization to strengthen your focus and train your mind toward your goals.

 - Take inspired action: Begin acting like the version of yourself you just visualized.

-2. Technique for Removing Obstacles
+2. Visualization for Removing Obstacles

 This practice uses visualization to transform obstacles into positive energy, clearing the way for manifestation.